ionic-team/capacitor-site/pages/docs/v3/plugins/android.md

 To get started, first generate a plugin as shown in the [Getting Started](/docs/plugins) section of the Plugin guide.

-Next, open `my-plugin/android/` in Android Studio.
+Next, open `echo/android/` in Android Studio.
 You then want to navigate to the `.java` file for your plugin, which changes depending on the Plugin ID and Plugin Class Name you used when creating the plugin.

-For example, for a plugin with the ID `com.domain.myplugin` and the Plugin Class Name `MyPlugin`, you would find the `.java` file at `android/src/main/java/com/domain/myplugin/MyPlugin.java`.
+For example, for a plugin with the ID `com.domain.echo` and the Plugin Class Name `Echo`, you would find the `.java` file at `android/src/main/java/com/domain/echo/EchoPlugin.java`.

 ## Using Kotlin